romainsacchi/carculator/docs/modeling.rst

 LCI datasets for the engine and transmission.

-**Important remark:** the light weighting rate is for most vehicles approximately 11% relative to 2000.
+**Important remark:** the light weighting rate is for most vehicles approximately 11% in 2020 relative to 2000.
 However, battery-equipped vehicles are an exception to this: Medium, Large and Large SUV vehicles have significantly higher light weighting rates to partially compensate for the additional mass of their batteries.
 In order to match the battery